 Let’s take a look at a few things you should make sure you’re doing on every listing.

 Amazon images can’t be zoomed in by customers unless the image is large enough, and you don’t want to deprive your customers of the chance to see an up-close view if it could be what helps them decide to convert.

-Contrary to popular belief, you don’t need to use a 3000 pixel image in order to get the zoom effect; zoom abilities start at 1000 pixels, and the 2500 mark is typically a good place to be.
+Contrary to popular belief, you don’t need to use a 3000 pixel image in order to get the zoom effect; zoom abilities start at 1000 pixels as mentioned in the Amazon requirements, and the 2500 pixel mark is typically a good place to be.

 Add Multiple Images

 You have the option to add multiple images to every product listing– use that to your advantage!
 I’m personally a little skeptical when I click on a product and only see one picture, even if it’s relatively self-explanatory.